ShirinG/ShirinG.github.io/_posts/2016-09-29-DESeq2-course.md

 <br>

-Go to [exprAnalysis](https://github.com/ShirinG/exprAnalysis/) for installation instructions.
+Go to [exprAnalysis](https://github.com/ShirinG/exprAnalysis/) or [this post](https://shiring.github.io/rna-seq/microarray/2016/09/28/exprAnalysis) for installation instructions.

 For all functions, use the help pages to find out more about parameters and usage.